madprops/cromulant/README.md

 ## Game Loop

-You hatch and terminate ants.

 You read some funny updates.

 You watch who gets the most triumphs or the most hits.

 The ant with the highest score is shown in the footer.

-You can also merge 2 ants into one, combining their names and score.
+Ants get merged and replaced over time.

 ## Usage

-Just open it, hatch some ants, and place it somewhere in your monitor.
+Just open it and place it somewhere in your monitor.

 ## Installation